openego/eTraGo/README.rst

 It is a collaborative work with several copyright owners:
-Cite as "eTraGo" © Flensburg University of Applied Sciences, Centre for Sustainable Energy Systems © Europa-Universität Flensburg, Centre for Sustainable Energy Systems © DLR Institute for Networked Energy Systems"
+Cite as "eTraGo" © Flensburg University of Applied Sciences, Centre for Sustainable Energy Systems © Europa-Universität Flensburg, Centre for Sustainable Energy Systems © DLR Institute for Networked Energy Systems